FAQs on the Leap Motion SDK Agreement

 I’m a maker, and have put together something to control my drone / robot / dragon.
 What’s up?

 In general, make away!
 If you are doing it for yourself, and don’t plan to distribute it to others, you are largely free to test and develop as you like.
-And, if you do want to distribute your app, our restrictions apply to industrial, military, commercial or medical equipment, or to other equipment if you plan to sell it (and then, only if it’s priced at more than $500).
-(Of course, we don’t allow uses where failure of the controller or software could lead to death or serious bodily injury of any person, or to severe physical or environmental damage.)
+And, if you do want to distribute your app, our restrictions apply to industrial, military, commercial or medical equipment, or to other equipment if you plan to sell it (and then, only if it’s priced at more than $500), or industrial, military or medical use.
+(Of course, we don’t allow uses where failure of the controller or software could lead to lead to death or serious bodily injury of any person, or to severe physical or environmental damage.)

 SDK Agreement Update Release Notes